1065094/logistic_growth/README.md

 ## Question Three
 ![CAPTION](https://github.com/1065094/logistic_growth/blob/2b70b763cddd1b9ed0dc76217887689a061b02fb/exponloggraph.png)
-   This is my graph.
+<div>This is my graph.
-I attempted to superimpose both models onto each other so it would be easier to compare but due to the large difference in the y-axis this was not possible without rescaling which not make it completely true, hence why they are displayed side by side instead.
+I attempted to superimpose both models onto each other so it would be easier to compare but due to the large difference in the y-axis this was not possible without rescaling which not make it completely true, hence why they are displayed side by side instead.</div>